 According to most yogic organizations, your breath is your life force.
 (Yes, it’s still up for debate whether I’m new-age or old-fashioned.)
-But a common issue I see among people who exercise is not breathing properly before and during a lift.
+But a common issue I see among people who strength train is not breathing properly before and during a lift.

 To be fair, there’s a lot of confusion over the safety of breathing techniques while lifting.
 The most common misconception is that you can have a stroke if you hold your breath.
 Don’t fall for this myth!
 One of the best things you can do is take a deep breath before you start the exercise.
 The goal is to breathe into your belly, also known as “yoga breathing”.
 This creates a full body brace and keeps you inflated during the hardest part of every lift.